Smiley: Harvey Ball design

+The Smiley Company

-In 1972, Frenchman Franklin Loufrani trademarked a version of a smiley face.
+In 1972, Frenchman Franklin Loufrani trademarked a version of a smiley face similar to Ball's design.
 He used it to highlight the good news parts of the newspaper France Soir.
 He simply called the design "Smiley" and launched The Smiley Company.
 In 1996, Nicolas Loufrani, the son of Franklin Loufrani, took over the family business and built it into a multinational corporation.
-Nicolas Loufrani was outwardly skeptical of Harvey Ball's claim to have created the first smiley face.
-While noting that the design his father came up with and Ball's design were nearly identical, Loufrani argued that the design is so simple that no one person can claim to have created it.
-As evidence for this, Loufrani's website cites early cave paintings found in France (dating back to 2500 BC) that he claims are the first depictions of a smiley face.
-Loufrani also points to a 1960 radio ad campaign that reportedly employed a similar design.
+Nicolas Loufrani was outwardly skeptical of Ball's claim to have created the first smiley face, arguing that the design is so simple that no one person can claim to have created it.
+As evidence for this, The Smiley Company's website cited what they called "the first human representation of the Smiley logo", a Neolithic stone shaped like a button found in a cave in Nimes.
+They also pointed to the use of a smiley face in the 1960 WMCA ad campaign, and mentioned the "smiley badge" of the State Mutual Life Insurance Company, without naming its designer.

+This "History" section of the website has since been removed.
+The about page, under the heading "Where It All Began", now reads:

+"Paris, France - A young journalist named Franklin Loufrani had a stroke of invention... [he] decided to design a campaign that would highlight positive stories to readers.
+His idea?
+A smiling yellow face next to all positive news and on fun products to spread the campaign in every home and public space."

-The Smiley Company claims to own trademark rights to some version of the Smiley face in about one hundred countries.
+The Smiley Company claims to own trademark rights to some version of the smiley face in about one hundred countries.
 Its subsidiary, SmileyWorld Ltd, in London, headed by Nicolas Loufrani, creates or approves all of the licensed Smiley products sold in countries where it holds the trademark.
 The Smiley brand and logo have significant exposure through licensees in various sectors, including clothing, home decoration, perfumery, plush, stationery, and publishing, as well as through promotional campaigns.
 The Smiley Company is one of the 100 top licensing companies in the world, with a 2012 turnover of US$167 million.
 The first Smiley shop opened in London in the Boxpark shopping center in December 2011.
 In 2022, there were many birthday celebrations for the smiley.
 Many of these came in the form of collaborations between The Smiley Company and large retailers, such as Nordstrom.